lithrel/grav-plugin-ynh/README.md

 # Grav plugin for YunoHost package

-Create the first user for a Grav install on YunoHost
+Uses SSOwat authentication to create the first user for a Grav installation on YunoHost.

+The user will then be automatically logged in to the admin panel.